 I‘ve heard the term “functional fitness” way too much over the last week.
 I’ve heard it so much, I forgot what it means.

 Anyway, my point is that no one seems to agree on what functional training actually means.
-This phase is in the same boat as “core training” or “metabolic conditioning” (phases that are also overused, misused and misunderstood).
+This phrase is similar to “core training” or “metabolic conditioning,” phrases that are also overused, misused, and misunderstood.

 Next you’ll hear that vibration platforms are functional or that the Ab-o-matic is the next best functional training tool on the market that targets your lower abs (stay tuned for my launch next week).

 If you put the term “functional” in front of any muscle group, exercise, or system, it sounds pretty legit.

 Functional Sit-Up (legit)

 Okay, you get the point.

 It seems that if the word functional is associated with anything, it makes it that much better for you.
 But “it is apparent that many personal trainers are confusing general and sport-specific exercises,” writes Mel Siff, “as well as single- and multiple-joint methods of training, when they refer to functionality and nonfunctionality.”